Olmstead v. United States: Opinion of the court

-Dissenting opinions
+Brandeis's dissent

-Associate Justice Louis Brandeis wrote a dissenting opinion that became influential in subsequent years.
-Brandeis began by noting that the government made no attempt to defend the methods employed by federal agents, and in fact conceded that wiretapping could be deemed a search or seizure.
+Associate Justice Louis Brandeis wrote a dissenting opinion that became influential in later years.
+Brandeis noted that the government made no attempt to defend the methods employed by federal agents, and in fact conceded that wiretapping would be unreasonable if it were deemed a search or seizure.
 Brandeis attacked the proposition that expanding the Fourth Amendment to include protection of telephone conversations was inappropriate.
 At the time of the adoption of the Fourth and Fifth Amendments, he wrote, “force and violence” were the only means by which the government could compel self-incrimination.

-However, with ongoing technological advances, the government had gained the ability to invade privacy in more subtle ways; further, there is no reason to think that the rate of such technological advances will slow down.
+However, with ongoing technological advances, the government had gained the ability to invade privacy in more subtle ways; furthermore, there is no reason to think that the rate of such technological advances would slow down.
 Brandeis argued that the mail is a public service furnished by the government, and the telephone is "a public service furnished by its authority."
 He concluded that there is no difference between a private telephone conversation and a sealed letter.
 In fact, "the evil incident to invasion of the privacy of the telephone is far greater than that involved in tampering with the mails."
 Brandeis concluded that the convictions against Olmstead and the others should be reversed due to the use of inadmissible evidence, while the government had invaded their privacy: “Can it be that the Constitution affords no protection against such invasions of individual security?”

 Later commentators often made use of Brandeis's statement that "if the government becomes a lawbreaker, it breeds contempt for law; it invites every man to become a law unto himself; it invites anarchy.
 To declare that in the administration of the criminal law the end justifies the means—to declare that the government may commit crimes in order to secure the conviction of a private criminal—would bring terrible retribution.
 Against that pernicious doctrine this court should resolutely set its face."
-This includes Timothy McVeigh at his trial for the bombing of the Federal Building in Oklahoma City in 1997.
+This passage was quoted by Timothy McVeigh at his 1997 trial for the bombing of the Federal Building in Oklahoma City.

 In 2018, the "famous dissent" by Brandeis was cited affirmatively by the Supreme Court in Carpenter v.
 United States for the proposition that the courts are obligated to ensure that the "progress of science" does not erode Fourth Amendment protections as "subtler and more far-reaching means of invading privacy... become available to the Government".

-Justices Holmes, Butler, and Stone also delivered dissenting opinions in Olmstead, but largely on Constitutional technicalities.